 What Skills Do I Need to Become a Successful Broadcast Journalist?

-As with any aspiring journalist, you need to take a keen interest in people, current affairs and have good general knowledge.
-Developing your oral and written communication skills is vital so as to get your story across in an interesting and factually correct manner.
-Language skills are often useful, especially if you would like to travel as a part of your career.
+As with aspiring broadcast journalists, you must take a keen interest in people and current affairs and have good general knowledge.
+Developing your oral and written communication skills is vital to get your story across excitingly and factually correct.
+Language skills are often helpful, especially if you would like to travel as a part of your career.
 Attention to detail is a must.

 Interpersonal skills will help you create a bond with your interviewees, the public and help you climb up the career ladder quickly.

-If you want to get into the technical side of broadcast journalism, you need to have a thorough understanding of the types of AV equipment used as well as editing and other software.
+If you want to work in broadcast journalism's technical side, you need to thoroughly understand the types of AV equipment used as well as editing and other software.
 Be tenacious, confident and methodical in your work we guarantee you will be successful.

 At Seamedu, we believe in ‘learning by doing’.
-A majority of our coursework involves actively going out into the field, uncovering news stories of interest and developing them under the guidance of our faculty and industry experts, thereby helping you hone your skills in real life situations so you are prepared right from the moment you graduate.
+A majority of our coursework involves actively going out into the field, uncovering news stories of interest and developing them under the guidance of our faculty and industry experts.
+This helps you hone your skills in real-life situations so you are prepared right from the moment you graduate.

 What Does a Broadcast Journalist Do?